fladdict/llmermaid/README.md

 ### Q: Where can I find sample LangChain code for LLMermaid?
 A: Sample code and further documentation will be available soon.

+### Q: Any reserch paper about LLMermaid?
+A: I'm not academic guy, so no research paper.
+Looking for someone who write paper about this.